THE SHIPYARD

 Then, beginning in Y171, some of these ships began receiving a pair of

-relatively rare, and it is possible that not all ISC Heavy Cruisers received
+was relatively rare, and it is possible that not all ISC Heavy Cruisers

 HEAVY STRIKE CRUISER (CAS): An often-requested variant, the CAS replaces the center PPD with